-Just then, as if from the blues, a particular friend called.
+Just then, out of the blue, a particular friend called.
 When I asked about this friend, he told me that this friend was operating in a related, but non-competing field/business as he (meaning, he likely had access to similar clients as my client, but not selling the same kind of products/service to them).
-I promptly suggested that we visited this friend to get some quality business referrals from him.
+I promptly suggested that we visit this friend to get some quality business referrals from him.
 This, by the way, is the first line of offensive I deploy in trying to grow any business.

 After my client made his case for referrals, of course introducing first the kind of business he was into, he walked out of the friend’s office with a business order worth about N2.6 million.